minio/minio-java/API.md

 Returns `Iterable<Result><Item>>` of object information.

 __Arguments__
-* `bucketName` : Bucket name
+* `bucketName` _String_: Bucket name
-* `prefix` : Prefix string.
+* `prefix` _String_: Prefix string.
 List objects whose name starts with `prefix`
-* `recursive` : when false, emulates a directory structure where each listing returned is either a full object or part of the object's key up to the first '/'.
+* `recursive` _boolean_: when false, emulates a directory structure where each listing returned is either a full object or part of the object's key up to the first '/'.
 All objects with the same prefix up to the first '/' will be merged into one entry.

 __Returns__
 * `Iterable<Result<Item>>` : an iterator of Items